iam-medvedev/wheel-monitor/README.md

 ## Manual mode

-Ability to programmatically trigger a scroll event.
-For example, if you handle the scroll yourself.
+Ability to programmatically trigger a wheel event.
+For example, if you handle events by yourself.

 ```ts
 import { WheelMonitor } from 'wheel-monitor';